maelfabien/maelfabien.github.io/_posts/2019-1-13-ColabDrive.md

 Similarly, you can save your files as you would do locally.

-> **Conclusion** : I hope this quick tip on Google Drive on Colab was helpful.
-I you have any question, don't hesitate to drop a comment !
+> **Conclusion **: I hope this quick tip on Google Drive on Colab was helpful.
+If you have any question, don't hesitate to drop a comment!